 Exception to partial-birth ban: If the abortion is necessary to preserve the life of a woman endangered by a physical disorder, physical illness, or physical injury.
 Iowa Code Ann. § 707.8A.

-Exception to post-viability restriction: If the abortion is necessary to preserve the mother’s life or health.
+Exception to post-viability restriction: If the abortion is necessary to preserve the mother’s life or health and every reasonable medical effort not inconsistent with preserving the life of the pregnant person is made to preserve the life of a viable fetus.
 Iowa Code Ann. § 707.7.

 Penalties for performing an illegal abortion